nguyenkvvn/SWMP-9/README.md

 - **SWMP-9C** - Compact length grip, with compact length slide.
 (Matches factory 1.0 M&P 9C offering.)
 - **SWMP-9X** - Standard length grip, with compact length slide.
 (Think Glock 19X.)
 - **SWMP-9S** - Compact length grip, with standard length slide.
 (Think a Glock 17/L slide on a Glock 26 frame.)
 - **MMMMandP** - Standard length ergonomizied grip, with standard length slide.
-A race-gun style vairant with an integral gas pedal, extended beaver tail, grip texturing, and semi-flared magwell. ***YOU MUST TWEAK AND TUNE YOUR TRIGGER BAR LOOP FOR THIS MODEL FOR THE SEAR TO ENGAGE, AND THEN ACCORDING TO YOUR PREFERENCES.**
+A race-gun style vairant with an integral gas pedal, extended beaver tail, grip texturing, and semi-flared magwell.
+This model is only compatible with non-safety variant of the rear fire control module. ***YOU MUST TWEAK AND TUNE YOUR TRIGGER BAR LOOP FOR THIS MODEL FOR THE SEAR TO ENGAGE, AND THEN ACCORDING TO YOUR PREFERENCES.**

 If you have a M&P _9L_ kit, you can use any frame with the standard length slide.